ncphillips/truecoders.io/_faqs/courses-scholarship-payback.markdown

 display_title: Do I ever have to pay back the scholarship?
 ---

-You are not required to pay back the scholarship if you complete the scholarship obligations following the end of the course.
+You are not required to pay back the scholarship if you complete all youyr scholastic obligations following the end of the course.